Processing Payroll - Advanced

 Complete the following steps to configure the EBMS labor module to record labor using Tasks, MyTime, or Time Track without processing payroll.

-1. Setup the following Labor > Labor Options > General settings:
+1. Set up the following Labor > Labor Options > General tab settings:

-2. The Default Pay Type and the Default Salary Type can not be blank.
-Populate if they are not already set.
-Review Getting Started > Pay Types to create pay types.
+2. The Default Pay Type and the Default Salary Type cannot be blank.
+Populate these fields if they are not already set.
+Pay types are used to identify the type of pay added to a timecard and the type of pay listed on the worker’s history and pay stub.
+Review Pay Types to create pay types.

 3. Enable the Enter hours daily and the Enable 3rd Party Pay Service options.